udoma-co/terraform-provider-udoma/docs/resources/form.md

 - `label` (Map of String) a map of values, where the key and values are strings
 - `placeholder` (Map of String) a map of values, where the key and values are strings
 - `propagate_changes` (Boolean) if true, changes to the input will be propagated to event listeners for the custom form
+- `readonly` (Boolean) if true, the user will not be able to change the value of this input
 - `required` (Boolean) if true, the user will be required to provide a value
 - `target` (String) the attribute name to use when exporting the result of this input
 - `view_label` (Map of String) a map of values, where the key and values are strings